STA198F2021/website/content/post/07-week/index.md

 ### Tasks

 - Complete the [readings](/post/07-week/#readings)
-- Form your project team by Friday, October 8
+- Form your project team by Friday, October 8 and let me know the members!